mquinson/prog_scala/README.md

-# System Programming with Scala
+# Programming Large Systems with Scala

 This repository contains the teaching material that I use for my lectures on System Programming at [ENS Rennes](http://ens-rennes.fr/).